-Shadowplay is a groundbreaking new album which brings three of Ireland’s finest flute players (Aisling Agnew, Harry Bradley and Eimear McGeown) together with composer/guitarist Dave Flynn.
+Shadowplay is a groundbreaking album which brings three of Ireland’s finest flute players (Aisling Agnew, Harry Bradley and Eimear McGeown) together with composer/guitarist Dave Flynn.

 The album features three stylistically diverse works each showcasing the contrasting, virtuoso skills of the musicians;